-- ➤ Review of the School Development Plan based on an analysis of the performance of the school over the previous Academic Year 2021/2022; - ➤ Review of the implementation, monitoring and evaluation strategies included in the School Development Plan; - ➤ Allocation of duties and responsibilities by the Principal and distribution of timetables; - > Preparation and utilization of annual Schemes of Work by all teachers; - > Implementation of induction programmes for new teachers and students; - Assigning of a mentor teacher to new teachers to support them in this new phase of their teaching career; - > Preparation of the Calendar of Events of the school for the new school year; - Preparation of a schedule of meetings with key stakeholders, e.g. parents, Local School Board.
+- January 3 -6, 2023: - Review of the School Development Plan based on an analysis of the performance of the school over the previous Term 1 - Academic Year 2022/2023; - Review of the implementation, monitoring and evaluation strategies included in the School Development Plan; - Utilisation of planning documents by teachers: - Primary schools (e.g. schemes of work, notes of lessons, record and evaluation); - Secondary schools (e.g. schemes of work, notes of lessons, record and forecast, planning documents for School-Based-Assessment (SBA) completion and practical assessments); - Review of the annual Schemes of Work for Term 2 by all teachers; - Review of the Calendar of Events of the school for Term 2; - Preparation of a schedule of meetings with key stakeholders, e.g. parents, Local School Board; - Continued lesson planning and preparation of class materials by teachers; and - Continuation of teaching and learning activities by teachers.